-The Safety Manager will perform bi-weekly site visits and email all findings to the HR Department, Operations and Project Supervisors.
+The Safety Manager will perform bi-weekly site visits in the designated project management software and email all findings to the HR Department, Operations and Project Supervisors as necessary.

 Section 38: Flammable Liquids and Compressed Gas

 FLAMMABLE LIQUIDS

 Gasoline and other flammable liquids shall be handled and stored in metal containers that meet OSHA standards (safety gasoline cans) and labeled to indicate content.